Tested and Perfected For Extra-Juicy and Flavorful Results Every Time!

 When it comes to side dishes for grilled barbecue chicken, I like to keep things super classic.
-A few of my faves:
+A few of my faves…

 I can’t wait for you to try this Grilled Barbecue Chicken recipe.
-It’s so classic, totally easy, & I’m certain that it’ll be a staple at your house once you master it this summer!
+It’s so classic, totally easy, and I’m certain that it’ll be a staple at your house once you master it this summer!

-If you do give it a try, be sure to let me know!: Leave a comment with a star rating below.
-You can also snap a photo & tag @playswellwithbutter on Instagram.
-I LOVE hearing about & seeing your PWWB creations!
-Happy cooking! ♡Print
+If you do give it a try, be sure to let me know!
+Leave a comment with a star rating below.
+You can also snap a photo and tag @playswellwithbutter on Instagram.
+We LOVE seeing your PWWB creations!
+Happy grilling! ♡Print

 - kosher salt, to season

-- 2 cups Burman’s BBQ sauce of choice (found at ALDI)
+- 2 cups BBQ sauce of choice

-- for serving, as desired: extra Burman’s BBQ sauce of choice, freshly snipped chives, grilled corn, potato salad, macaroni salad, coleslaw, cornbread, etc.
+- for serving, as desired: extra BBQ sauce of choice, freshly snipped chives, grilled corn, potato salad, macaroni salad, coleslaw, cornbread, etc.

 for the grilled BBQ chicken marinade/brine:

-- 1 16-ounce beer of choice (see Recipe Notes)
+- one 16-ounce beer of choice (see Recipe Notes)